Skip to main content

 Pitfall trap used for beetle data collection

 Carrasco says, "The good thing about NEON data is we can get data at a very granular scale, down to the individual plot level, so we have very high-resolution data.
-But we can also look across geographies, from the site level to the continental level.
+However, we can also look across geographies, from the site level to the continental level.
 Having data at these high resolutions across this wide geographical extent is pretty unique in ecology."
 In most ecological studies, there is a tradeoff between data resolution and geographic extent.
 One study may collect high-resolution data (e.g., 1 m2) at a single site, for example, while another may use remote sensing data to look at variables across large distances but at very low resolution (e.g., 1 km2).
-NEON's nested spatial design gives researchers high-resolution data collected in the same way at sites across the continent representing different biomes and climate zones.
+NEON's nested spatial design gives researchers high-resolution data collected in the same way at sites across the continent representing different biomes and zones.

 The authors used a method called hierarchical modeling to analyze the data.
 The hierarchical model enables researchers to explore relationships between species richness and the various drivers at different scales, from plot-level to site-level to the larger regional or continental scale.
 Carrasco explains, "We used this to control for the NEON site grouping of plots, and to apply a variance partitioning method to study which variables were most important at each scale."